cfvbaibai/eslint-plugin-layered-import/docs/rules/wrong-import-layer.md

 ## When Not To Use It

-When your project is very small and it is even not worthy separating codes into layers
+Consider not using this rule when your project is very small and it's not worth separating code into layers.